 The purpose of the proximity factor is to favor servers that are geographically closer to each client.
+This feature is not available at this time.
+It will be added in the future through firmware update.

 Proximity is calculated by the geographical location of the client (or the client's local ISP) and each server, based on the differential between each's longitude and latitude.
-DNSMux's allocation algorithm divides the mileage distance between the client and each candidate server by 100 [???] and adds the result to the comparative rating of each
+DNSMux's allocation algorithm divides the mileage distance between the client and each candidate server by 100 ms and adds the result to the comparative rating of each